 - Pantries: Do you have any unused food you could legally donate to a food bank?

-- The elderly: The older a person is, the more they are at risk of getting COVID-19 and not being able to recover.
-Offering free meal delivery to seniors is a way to support efforts to keep them out of harm’s way.
+- The older people: The older a person is, the more they are at risk of getting COVID-19 and not being able to recover.
+Offering free meal delivery to older people is a way to support efforts to keep them out of harm’s way.

 - First responders: There may be an increase in first responder activity, especially for police officers.
 They may benefit from a free delivered meal.